ericdraken/chrome-vpn/README.md

 * `/status` - Is the VPN client running?
 * `/up` - Can the TEST_URL be curled for a 200-response?
+* `/health` - Using a HEAD request check if the openvpn server is functioning
 * `/ip` - Get the current external IP
 * `/ipinfo` - Get the ipinfo.io JSON response
 * `/region` - Get the region of the VPN exit node
 * `/randomvpn` - Restart the VPN client and wait until `/up` is successful: 'ok' or 'failed'
 * `/kill` - Kill the container completely
+* `/speedtest` - Get a JSON result of a speedtest.net test

 Actuator endpoints are best hit when using the port 3001 proxy into the container rather than directly trying to bind port 8080 to a host port for security purposes.